Psalm 143 – Hope for the Persecuted Soul

 Lead me in the land of uprightness.

 a.
-Teach me to do Your will: David could say, “Cause me to hear Your lovingkindness” and “Cause me to know the way in which I should walk” (Psalm 143:8).
-Yet in this Psalm he did not say, “Cause me to do Your will.”
+Teach me to do Your will: David could say, “Cause me to hear Your lovingkindness” and “Cause me to know the way in which I should walk” (verse 8).
+Yet he did not say, “Cause me to do Your will.”
 In all his reliance upon God, he knew that God would not obey for him.
 Rather, the loving God would teach David to do His will.
 He would lead David in the land of uprightness.

 i.
 “The psalmist does not say, ‘Lord, help me to talk about thy will,’ though it is a very proper thing to talk about, and a very profitable thing to hear about.
 But still doing is better than talking.”
 (Spurgeon)